 For seven years, I had Lyme disease.
 During that time, I noticed something about the conversations that happen around chronic illness: they're not just hard — they're structurally broken.
 Healthy people, even well-meaning ones, don't have a framework for what sustained, invisible suffering looks like day to day.
 Caregivers go quiet because they're afraid to say the wrong thing.
 Patients go quiet because explaining feels exhausting, and the exhaustion is already a symptom.

 More Spoons is a card deck.
-I built to give both sides something to hold onto.
+I built it to give both sides something to hold onto.
 It's not a script, but a companion for intentional conversation and unfolding.
 Open-ended prompts that meet people wherever they are.

 Spoon theory is shorthand many people with chronic illness use to describe limited energy: you start each day with a finite number of spoons, and every activity costs one.
 By the time a patient has gotten dressed and eaten breakfast, they may already be running low.
 I wanted the name to carry that weight without requiring explanation.
 The challenge was making sure the deck didn't feel like it was just merchandising someone else's metaphor.
 The name references spoon theory; the deck doesn't depend on it.
 Someone who's never heard of it can still use the cards.